KittyGiraudel/site/_posts/2014-06-02-feedbacks-feweb.md

 ## The talks

-FeWeb's events are usually composed of 2 successive talks, then a couple of beers (remember it's in Belgium).
+FeWeb’s events are usually composed of 2 successive talks, then a couple of beers (remember it’s in Belgium).
 Thus, [Thierry Michel](https://twitter.com/thierrymichel) was giving an introduction to Sass and Compass, then I talked about architecture and components.

 <figure class="figure">
 <img src="/assets/images/feedbacks-feweb/speakers.jpg" alt="">